wyuenho/emacs-corfu-pixel-perfect/README.md

 ![VS Code style annotations](screenshots/vs-code-style-annotation.png)

-This new option offers an even more distraction-free experience for those who like to peruse the names of the candidates first before narrowing down a selection by looking at their signatures.
+This new option offers an even more distraction-free experience for those who like to peruse the names of the candidates before narrowing down a selection by their signatures.

 To enable this feature, put the major mode(s) you'd like to hide annotations into `corfu-pixel-perfect-ignore-annotation-modes`.